EPFL-VILAB/XTConsistency/README.md

 ```
 @article{zamir2020consistency,
   title={Robust Learning Through Cross-Task Consistency},
-  author={Zamir, Amir R and Sax, Alexander and Yeo, Teresa and Kar, Oğuzhan and Cheerla, Nikhil and Suri, Rohan and Cao, Zhangjie and Malik, Jitendra and Guibas, Leonidas},
+  author={Zamir, Amir and Sax, Alexander and Yeo, Teresa and Kar, Oğuzhan and Cheerla, Nikhil and Suri, Rohan and Cao, Zhangjie and Malik, Jitendra and Guibas, Leonidas},
+  journal={arXiv},
+  year={2020}
 }
 ```